Yamiteeee/ai_code_explainer/README.md

-# Create or overwrite README.md with the specified content
-cat > README.md <<EOF
 # AI Code Explainer

 A Flutter project designed to capture or select images containing code, perform Optical Character Recognition (OCR) to extract the text, and then use Google's Gemini AI to provide clear, concise explanations.
 The app displays the extracted code with syntax highlighting and its explanation in a user-friendly, scrollable interface.